technology-toolbox/website/content/blog/jjameson/2010/09/03/analyzing-database-roundtrips-with-sql-server-profiler.md

 ---
-title: "Analyzing Database Roundtrips with SQL Server Profiler"
+title: Analyzing Database Roundtrips with SQL Server Profiler
 date: 2010-09-03T04:50:00-06:00
 excerpt:
   "One of the \"good habits\" I've developed over the years while creating